Acceptance Devices | PAX A77 Terminal User Guide

 USB-C cable

-to the cable port on the PAX terminal.
+to the USB cable port on the PAX terminal.

 2. Plug the power supply unit into an electrical outlet.
-The charging status of the terminal appears on the device screen.
+The terminal screen shows the charging status.

 Powering the PAX Terminal

-Before you can power the terminal, you must charge the battery.
-For more information, see Charging the PAX Terminal Battery.
+Before you can power on the terminal, you must charge the battery.
+For more information, see .

 1. To power on the terminal, press and hold the